Samantha Braden is the daughter of patrollers Karen and Tim. She spent Sunday mornings in Youth Ski Patrol classes while her parents worked a shift.

 What is the Wintergreen Youth Ski Patrol?

-Why Wintergreen Youth Ski Patrol is Perfect for Kids
+Why Wintergreen Youth Ski Patrol Is Perfect for Kids

 “We provide a great mix of slope safety and emergency care techniques with a very healthy dose of time out on the slopes,” said Adams.
-“The patroller instructors are a lot of fun and the content changes each week which really keeps the kids engaged.”
+“The patroller instructors are a lot of fun, and the content changes each week which really keeps the kids engaged.”

 What Kids Can Expect in Youth Ski Patrol Classes

-“Liam gained confidence by working with a seasoned group of instructors and patrollers who valued his participation and encouraged him,” Gunderson said, “He learned basic on-mountain first aid skills, which really boosted his maturity and understanding of slope-side safety.
-And now he is considering taking the full patroller course and possibly doing EMT training in the near future.
-Youth Ski Patrol was a perfect and natural way to connect Liam to new pathways and opportunities through an activity he already loves – skiing!
+“He learned basic on-mountain first aid skills, which really boosted his maturity and understanding of slope-side safety,” Gunderson added.
+“And now he is considering taking the full patroller course and possibly doing EMT training in the near future.
+Youth Ski Patrol was a perfect and natural way to connect Liam to new pathways and opportunities through an activity he already loves.”

 Todd Boss (Richmond) said his son, Grant, came away with better overall understanding of safety on the mountain.
 “He worked with the equipment, saw some real-life emergencies in progress, and helped create awareness on the mountain by handing out safety-related stickers.”

-Todd Boss: “Grant absolutely became a more safety-conscious skier after his time with the ski Patrol.
-Many kids just ignore safety warnings, don’t have enough respect for the mountain, and end up really getting hurt.”
+“Grant absolutely became a more safety-conscious skier after his time with the Ski Patrol,” said Todd Boss.
+“Many kids just ignore safety warnings, don’t have enough respect for the mountain, and end up really getting hurt.”

 Real-Life Skills Beyond the Slopes

-Jennifer Lesko’s son, Barrett, after attending the program feels empowered to help his peers out on the slopes.
+After attending the program, Jennifer Lesko’s son, Barrett, feels empowered to help his peers out on the slopes.
 When skiing at Big Sky Resort in Montana, he was the first to rush to a friend who had fallen on a difficult black diamond run.
 “He set up skis to divert traffic.
 I don’t know that he would have known to do that without his experience at Wintergreen Youth Ski Patrol.”

 A Community and Lifelong Friendships